-Lastly KSP has 17 support staff that works within the KSP and utilize a percentage of grant funding.
+KSP has 17 support staff that works within the KSP and utilize a percentage of grant funding based on MCSAP eligible activities or work performed.

-Additionally, KSP has approximately 54 North American Standard trained troopers who perform level one and level three inspections.
+Additionally, KSP has approximately 53 North American Standard trained troopers who perform level one and level three inspections.

-CVE region sworn inspection staff dedicate approximately 35% of their time to MCSAP related activities and charge time to MCSAP only when performing MCSAP eligible activities, Supervisors charge 35 - 50% to the MCSAP grant and possibly more depending on activities performed, Civilian inspectors main focus is MCSAP related activities so their time is generally near 60 - 80% MCSAP charges.
-The other portion of the certified inspection staff charge time as appropriate and when completing MCSAP eligible activities.
-Additionally, KSP utilizes trained troopers to do inspections as their duty day permits and their time is charged based on activity performed.
-Lastly, the KSP has support staff, seven of which function solely dedicated to MCSAP activities and other staff that charge time to the grant only when performing MCSAP eligible activities.
+CVE region sworn inspection staff dedicate on average approximately 35% of their time to MCSAP related activities and charge time to MCSAP or MCSAP MOE only when performing MCSAP eligible activities, Supervisors charge approximately 65% to the MCSAP grant and possibly more depending on activities performed, Civilian inspectors main focus is MCSAP related activities so their time is generally on average near 65% MCSAP charges, again determined on activity during the tour of duty.
+The remaining certified inspection staff charge time as appropriate and only charge time to MCSAP or MOE when completing MCSAP eligible activities.
+Additionally, KSP utilizes trained troopers to complete inspections as their duty day permits and their time is charged based on activity performed.
+Lastly, the KSP has support staff, seven of which function is solely dedicated to MCSAP activities and their time is charged 100% to MCSAP and/or MOE and adjusted if necessary.
+All other staff charge time to the grant only when performing MCSAP eligible activities.